noname390/BVE-Gensokyo-Railway/README.md

 ## Route information
 The current route includes one-way operation between the Hakurei Shrine and the Ningennosato in Gensokyo, with a maximum speed of 110 km/h.The route includes 6 stations:  Hakurei Shrine,South Hakurei,Eientei,Chikurin,South Ningennosato, and Ningennosato.Both local and express trains are available.

 If you use this simulated train route as a derivative work in the Touhou Project, please note that many of the details are the author's own interpretation and may differ from others' imaginations or the offical work.
-The geographic information of Gensokyo in the route comes from the following website:
+The geographic information of Gensokyo in the route comes from the following website:<br>
 [幻想郷・最新版地理考察](https://yotogiluminary.wixsite.com/website/post/000014)<br>
 ### Route Map
 <p align="center">